 See "MD&A-Critical Accounting Policies and Estimates" in our 2012 Form 10-K for a detailed discussion of these critical accounting policies and estimates.
-We also describe any significant changes in the judgments and assumptions we made during the first three months of 2013 in applying our critical accounting policies and significant changes to critical estimates.
+We describe below significant changes in the judgments and assumptions we made during the first half of 2013 in applying our critical accounting policies and significant changes to our critical estimates.